1989 Interview with

 (Jimmy and Corran had been together in 253 Squadron in North Africa.)

-PS (Paul Sortehaug): Corran Ashworth was a friend of yours and he followed you to both Nth Africa and Europe.
-In fact he wound up on a Mustang sqdn.
+PS (Paul Sortehaug): Corran Ashworth was a friend of yours.
+He followed you to both Europe and North Africa.

 JP (Jimmy Prentice): I think he got to Europe before I did.

-PS: Yes, that might be so.
+PS: That might be so.
 Do you remember the circumstances in which he was lost at all?

 JP: Yes.
 Well on the Squadron they sent around just a typed sheet NYR (not yet returned) and I saw Ashworth’s name and said to the CO he was an old friend of mine.
 He said to take the Auster and find out.
 I flew over there and I was introduced to a chap who was flying with Ash when it happened.
 I said ‘Is there any show?’ and he said no.